 WHERE’S THE WHISTLE? (wide, in or out)

 – Materials: large playing area, blindfold for each Scout, whistle

 – Method: Scouts line up at arm’s length along one end of the playing field where they are blindfolded.
-The leader who will be the whistle blower goes to the other end, and every now and then blows his whistle.
-The blindfolded Scouts must reach the whistle blower and touch him by following the sound of the whistle.
-He may stoop down, but his feet must stay planted on the ground.
-As soon as a Scout touches the whistle blower, he slips off his blindfold and goes to one side to watch.
+The leader who will be the whistle blower goes to the other end, and every now and then blows their whistle.
+The blindfolded Scouts must reach the whistle blower and touch them by following the sound of the whistle. they may stoop down, but their feet must stay planted on the ground.
+As soon as a Scout touches the whistle blower, they slip off their blindfold and go to one side to watch.
 Other leaders should be stationed around the field to serve as safety officers, assuring Scouts don’t wonder off the field or into any obstruction.